^

 Dosing and administration

-The naso spray is applied by intranasal administration, which is carried out as follows:
+Naso-spray is applied by intranasal administration, which is carried out as follows:

 • remove the protective cap from the bottle;

-• after use, close the spray tip with a protective cap.
+• After use, close the spray tip with a protective cap.

-Use Nazo Spray during pregnancy
+Use Nazo spray during pregnancy

 Contraindications